sebasvelasco353/Web_Avanzada202310/Taller2/Taller-2-AndresPoveda/README.md

-# Getting Started with Create React App
+# Advanced Web Project - Cosmectics Marketplace with Firebase

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This was a project made with React.
+And uses libraries such as: Storybook and Mui.
+Also uses different firebase services such as: Firestore and Auth.

 ## Available Scripts